Q: When is the 2023 CLS application due?

 No, students from all academic disciplines are encouraged to apply as we believe the diversity increases the quality of discussion at the conference.
 The application simply requires you to show demonstrated interest in China and Sino-US relations.

 Duke and UNC are famous for their rivalry, particularly on the basketball court.
-Part of what makes the rivalry so strong is the proximity of the two top-notch research universities; they're separated by a mere 8 miles!
-This year, UNC will host both Friday and Sunday and Duke will host Saturday.
-Forbes Magazine has recently cited our conference as an example of a “collaborative program” between Duke and UNC.
+Part of what makes the rivalry so strong is the proximity of the two top-notch research universities -- they're separated by a mere 8 miles!
+This year (2024), Duke will host Saturday and UNC will host Sunday.
+Forbes Magazine has cited our conference as an example of a “collaborative program” between Duke and UNC.

 No, students from all academic disciplines are encouraged to apply as we believe the diversity increases the quality of discussion at the conference.
 The application simply requires you to show demonstrated interest in China and Sino-US relations.

 Duke and UNC are famous for their rivalry, particularly on the basketball court.
-Part of what makes the rivalry so strong is the proximity of the two top-notch research universities; they're separated by a mere 8 miles!
-This year, UNC will host both Friday and Sunday and Duke will host Saturday.
-Forbes Magazine has recently cited our conference as an example of a “collaborative program” between Duke and UNC.
+Part of what makes the rivalry so strong is the proximity of the two top-notch research universities -- they're separated by a mere 8 miles!
+This year (2024), Duke will host Saturday and UNC will host Sunday.
+Forbes Magazine has cited our conference as an example of a “collaborative program” between Duke and UNC.

 More Questions?